A pavement licence is a temporary licence. It has been brought into effect for food and drink businesses such as:

 - Download a Pavement Licence Application PDF, 179.22 KB

-Businesses are also required to display a notice of the application at the premises when applications are submitted:
+Businesses are also required to display a notice of the application at the premises and provide photographic evidence of this when applications are submitted:

 Any queries should be emailed to email@example.com.